vianadaniel/cros_todolist_api/README.md

 ### Business Rules:

 -   The API must have the following functionalities:
 -   The user can create an account in the application.
+X
 -   The user can log in to the application.
+X
 -   The user can add a task to the to-do list.
+X
 -   The user can list all their tasks.
+X
 -   The user can edit a specific task.
+X
 -   The user can delete a specific task.
+X
 -   The user can mark a specific task as completed.
+X
 -   The user can unmark a specific task as completed.
+X
 -   The user can filter their tasks by status (completed or not completed).
+X
 -   A task can have subtasks.
+X
 -   A subtask can also have subtasks.
+X
 -   The user must have an id, name, email, and password.
+X
 -   A task must have an id, a title, an optional description, and a status.
+X

 ### Requirements: